Note: The Mean Streak has a different setup, jump to the instructions here.

 - Remove the vent line toward the rear of the tank.
 This line runs to the collection of vent hoses near the rear of the engine.

-- Finally, Remove the tank.
+- Finally, Remove the gas tank.

-The Mean Streak has a different type of tank and instrumentation.
+The Mean Streak has a different type of fuel tank and instrumentation.
 The steps are similar, but just a bit different:

 - Remove the seat

 - Remove the button-head bolt at the rear of the chrome dash.
-Slide it to the rear and off.
+Slide the dash it to the rear and lift off.
 Put a rag under it to protect the tank and hang it off to the right.
 You may want to unplug the two electrical connections and get the dash out of the way completely.

 - Remove the three 8mm bolts holding the ignition switch to the tank.